vijayanant/fossick/content/posts/dependent-types-and-runtime-checks.md

 ```

 ###  Houston, We've Got a Problem
 Here is the concern.
-We now have to check if the two money arguments to add are
+We now have to check if the two money parameters to add are
 of same currency.
 Well, we can do that by comparing the two strings representing
 the currency.
 Or by pattern matching for all possible currency!
 What do we do if
 they don't match?
 Now we are having to deal with error scenarios.
 A simple